 Let me candid.
 Some might say that #40WHC is boring.
 I’d argue that it’s slow viewing at its finest, best shared and live tweeted.
 This is a spectacular showcase for the world’s cultural heritage discussed by the world’s cultural custodians.

 With the goal of making this a more engaged conversation, I have a few wild ideas and suggestions to improve on this and future meetings:

 Create fan clubs of individual nominations.
 Solicit fan art or at least some tweets with a particular hashtag.
 This is the time to make a big deal about #lecorbusier.
-Please let us know what day and time The Architectural Work of Le Corbusier, an Outstanding Contribution to the Modern Movement will be addressed and the news will be added to our wiki.

 When you think of Mexico, have you ever imagined or searched for #revillagigedo?
 Some might think I’m fond because it’s a tongue-twister.
 Yes.
 And Wild Mexico is the Mexico I most love exploring with amigos, friends (and how to say ‘friends’ in Turkish?).

 Specific to tourism, is there a way that @info_whc and @kultur_istanbul could tweet about the local travel?
 What would locals like visitors to know about Istanbul?
 Who are the people of outstanding value to visit in Turkey?
 I’d love to see the faces (and names with permission of course) of the people.
 Share your field trips and adventures outside the congress hall.
 Bonus points if you can post photos on Flickr with a Creative Commons license.